brittbowers/Triage-to-AI/README.md

 Counclusions:

 Logistic regression represents the best predictions keeping in mind simplicity and interpretability.
 An app was deployed to allow for real-time prediction [here](https://hospital-admissions-predictor.herokuapp.com/)

+- website: Scripts for building and deploying heroku app and pickled model are stored here